ChristopherRC/servercert/docs/BR.md

 Within one hundred and twenty (120) hours after determining a Certificate Problem Report is actionable:
 1. The CA SHALL have evaluated all time-valid and unrevoked Certificates issued by the CA to detect additional instances of the non-compliance described in the report.
 The period from the time the additional affected Certificates were first identified to published revocation MUST NOT exceed the time frame set forth in [Section 4.9.1.1](#4911-reasons-for-revoking-a-subscriber-certificate).

-Within twenty-four (24) hours after determining a Certificate Problem Report is NOT actionable:
+Within 24 hours after determining a Certificate Problem Report is NOT actionable:
 1. The CA MUST provide a preliminary report on its findings to the entity who filed the report and request the information necessary to satisfy the above requirements of an actionable Certificate Problem Report.

 **Note**: If a non-actionable Certificate Problem Report is later amended by the reporter to satisfy the requirements of an actionable report described above, the time of receipt of the requested missing information is the basis for subsequent revocation timelines, if determined necessary.